krissen/output-panel.nvim/README.md

 [Noice](https://github.com/folke/noice.nvim) re-skins Neovim’s messages and can proxy `vim.notify`, so it compliments output-panel.nvim by rendering the panel’s completion notifications.
 It does not, however, provide an output buffer or task runner.
-If you already run Noice, the panel’s notifier fallback (Snacks → `vim.notify`) means your completion alerts will flow through Noice’s UI without any special setup.
+If you already run Noice, the panel’s notifier fallback (Snacks first if present, otherwise `vim.notify`) means your completion alerts flow through Noice without any special setup.

 ## Development